spencermountain/vttpeg/README.md

 <img height="50px" src="https://user-images.githubusercontent.com/399657/68221862-17ceb980-ffb8-11e9-87d4-7b30b6488f16.png"/>

-Subtitles come in a variety of formats, the only format supported in web browsers is **[VTT](https://en.wikipedia.org/wiki/WebVTT)**.
+Subtitles come in a wide variety of formats, but the only format supported by web browsers is **[VTT](https://en.wikipedia.org/wiki/WebVTT)**.

-The VTT format is kinda cool - the subtitles are editable in a text editor.
+The VTT format is kinda cool - you can edit them in a text editor.

 They look like this:
 ```vtt